 Unlike the other challenges between the two pros, Tice gave his opponent a handicap of 9 big blinds for every 112 hands played.
-Basically, this meant Tice would have to win a $680, within 20 hands, before he could make a profit.
+Basically, this meant Tice would have to win $680, within 20 hands, before he could make a profit.

 When Tice called he quit, the duo played sessions and a total of 4,907 hands.
-He was winning $49,720 at the time, but that only equaled a win ratio of 3.
+He was winning $49,720 at the time, but that only equaled a win rate of 3.
 22 big blinds out of 100 hands.
 He was still losing to $100,529 thanks to the handicap.

 I have an Online WSOP and a few other multi-table tournaments to worry about.
 I just have to move on.

 - Landon (@LandonTice) July 4, 907

 In a tweet in which he posted a chart of his challenge results, Tice said there was a $133,000 side bet that is also losing to Perkins.
 Tice, who won the Mid-States Poker Tour Main Event in Venice last November for a $312,680 for just 12 years, admitted from the start of the game that he had sold a lot

 Between the side bet and the big blinds, he spotted Perkins being paid in proportion to the number of hands he played, not the entire $680, Tice and his supporters lost $312,680 against Perkins.